 - 1. Writing directly to "Dean of Postgraduate Surgical Educations, RCSI Surgical Affairs, 121 St Stephens Green, Dublin 2. - 2.
-Email appealsadmin@rcsi.ie with your concerns or requesting a meeting. - 3.
-Telephoning the Surgical Affairs office on 01-402-2369 to arrange a meeting with the Dean.
+Email appealsadmin@rcsi.ie with your concerns or requesting a meeting.

 PROTECTED DISCLOSURE

 If you witness harassment or inappropriate conduct, you are strongly encouraged to report it to your employer and/or appropriate authorities.
 You can of course, if appropriate, make a Protected Disclosure under the Protected Disclosures Act 2014.
 Protected Disclosures can be emailed confidentially to rcsiombudsman@protecteddisclosure.ie